-Key Information: Opens at 10 am.
-Closes at 7pm Tue-Thu, at 8 pm Fri-Sat and at 4 pm Sun & PHs.
-Fully closed on Mondays.
-Free for Citizens and Permanent Residents. $8 for adults otherwise, with reductions for students, seniors and children.
+Key Information: Open Tue-Sun 10am – 6pm.
+Closed on Mondays.
+Free for Citizens and Permanent Residents.
+Tickets adult/reduced $8/5.
 You can buy tickets online in advance*.
 Plan to spend an hour or two in the Indian Heritage Centre.

 The Indian Heritage Centre (Website, Tripadvisor Reviews*) is the place to learn more about Indian Heritage.
 The museum contains a permanent exhibition about the history of Indians in Singapore, as well as temporary exhibitions which might focus on specific Indian groups.

 If you’re here in the early morning, it’s a good idea to return to this stop when you return to this area at the end of the Little India Walking Trail, so that you can enjoy the cooler air of the morning when walking outside, and return for some air conditioning when it’s hotter.

 Directions: At the end of Campbell Lane turn left on Clive Street and take the first right on Dunlop Street.
 After about 150 m you will see the green and white spires of Abdul Gafoor Mosque on your right.

 A previous mosque was built on this site in the 1850s.
 The Tamil Indian and Baweanese (from the small island of Bawean in Indonesia) communities worshipped here.
 These latter were heavily involved as grooms for the horses at the nearby racecourse.